jlevy/og-equity-compensation/README.md

     As an employee or a founder, it is both fair and wise to understand and negotiate these things up front, and avoid unfortunate surprises.
-- **A note on advisors**: Options granted to advisors typically vest over a shorter period than employee grants, often two years.
+- **A note on advisors**: Options granted to advisors typically vest over a shorter period than employee grants, often one to two years.
-  Advisor grants also typically have a longer exercise window post termination of service.
+  Advisor grants also typically have a longer exercise window post termination of service, and will usually have single trigger acceleration on an acquisition, because no one expects advisors to stay on with a company once it’s acquired.
   Typical terms for advisors, including equity levels, are available from the Founder Institute’s 📥 [Founder/Advisor Standard Template (FAST)](https://fi.co/contents/fast#).